 To report a bear, a hunter must have a customer account through GoOutdoorsVA.
 It is free and easy to set up your account at www.gooutdoorsvirginia.com/.
 If you have any problems, please call 804-367-1000.

 One per license year, at least 100 pounds live weight or 75 pounds dressed weight (all internal organs removed).
 Females with cubs may not be harvested.
 Cubs may be 30-50 lbs by fall.
 Please observe and be patient before shooting as cubs often lag behind the female.

 Feeding or baiting prohibited year round and statewide.
 Do your part to keep bears wild, reduce human-bear conflicts, and slow the spread of mange.
-Bears with mange will have hair loss, dry and scaly skin, and sometimes look thin or starving (see below).
+Bears with mange will have hair loss, dry and scaly skin, and sometimes look thin or starving (see Black Bears with Mange).

 Unlawful to Shoot Without Intent to Retrieve the Bear

 No person shall kill or cripple and knowingly allow any game animal to be wasted without making a reasonable effort to retrieve the animal and retain it in their possession.

 Unlawful to Cripple, Harm, or Dislodge and Continue to Hunt